April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Do you feel a growing desire to start anew, change something, or finally move forward?
-April brings powerful spring energy that naturally leads us to new beginnings.
-However, it can also bring internal pressure, restlessness, or the feeling that we want more than we have energy for.
+April brings strong spring energy, which naturally leads us to new beginnings.
+However, it can also bring internal pressure, restlessness, or a feeling that we want more than we have energy for.

-Now is the ideal time to pause, lighten the load, and set a new direction.
+Right now, an ideal space is opening up for pausing, lightening up, and setting a new direction.
 How can you kickstart your spring energy to support you?
 And how can you prepare for the more dynamic period ahead?
-That's exactly what we'll explore in today's article.
+That's exactly what we'll look at in today's article

 What is typical for April in TCM